wp-plugins/the-casengo-chat-widget/readme.txt

 Here's how:
 <li>1.
 Go to the Casengo Admin Site > Channels, and choose Chat > Configuration.</li>
 <li>2.
-Next to the template dropdown menu, click on “Add Template”.</li>
+Next to the template dropdown menu, click on "Add Template".</li>
 <li>3.
 Choose the language/country in the dropdown and give your custom template a name.
-Hit “Save”.</li>
+Hit "Save".</li>
 <li>4.
 Choose your newly added language from the dropdown menu.</li>
 <li>5.
 Add your custom template messages and hit save at the bottom of the page.</li>
 <li>6.
-Go to “Appearance” and customize the chat widget in the exact way you want it to be.
-(TIP: Give your new chat widget a label in the “Show advanced settings”.
+Go to "Appearance" and customize the chat widget in the exact way you want it to be.
+(TIP: Give your new chat widget a label in the "Show advanced settings".
 By doing this, you’ll always be able to see in which language the chat started.)</li>
 <li>7.
-Choose your new language template from the “Language” dropdown menu, and your new script will be waiting for you at the bottom of the page.
+Choose your new language template from the "Language" dropdown menu, and your new script will be waiting for you at the bottom of the page.
 Copy this script and paste it where you want it to be.
 Your new custom language chat is now set up!</li>

 NOTE: This live chat feature is only for Premium live chat users.